ksidpen/aws-lamda-phantom-to-s3/README.md

 serverless-html-pdf
 ===================

-This lambda function takes a HTML page and convert it into printable PDF using PhantomJS and the rasterize script packaged in the PhantomJS examples.
+This lambda function takes a HTML page and convert it into printable PDF using PhantomJS

 ### Setup